Privacy Policy

 • Sweepstakes or Contests.
 We may collect personal information you provide for any sweepstakes or contests that we offer.
 In some jurisdictions, we are required to publicly share information of sweepstakes and contest winners.

-• Conferences, Trade Shows, and Other Events.
-We may collect personal information from individuals when individuals swipe their badge or provide information to us at conferences, trade shows, and other events.
+• Conferences, Trade Shows, and Other In-Person Events.
+We may collect personal information from individuals when individuals swipe their badge or provide information to us at conferences, trade shows, and other events we may host or sponsor.
 This information may include your name, job title, company name, address, phone number, and email address.
+Occasionally, we may record events and make those recordings accessible to other Doppler users or the general public.
+If we do so, we will indicate that the event will be recorded.

 • Business Development and Strategic Partnerships.
 We may collect personal information from individuals and third parties to assess and pursue potential business opportunities.